-This just as a short overview of SimScale.
+This is just a short overview of SimScale.
 Let’s dive into the details of how to use the dashboard and the workbench.

-Project List: This section lists all your simulation projects as well as the projects that have been shared with you.
-If you scroll to the bottom and click “View All” you’ll get to a mode of the dashboard that is filterable.
+Projects: This section shows all your simulation projects as well as the projects that have been shared with you.

-Create Project Button: Use this button to create a new simulation project.
+Create New Project: Use this button to create a new simulation project.
 One project can contain multiple simulations of different types.